 The Hikari is one of the oldest and yet one of the most innovative burger restaurants in town.
-They are famous for their burgers made of minced chicken meat, coming in a jumbo size.
+Hikari is famous for its burgers made of minced chicken meat, coming in a jumbo size.
 Now, jumbo size means here really jumbo size.
 Big delicious buns and the stuffing is more than generous: slabs of fried, ground chicken meat combined with an omelet, bacon, various vegetable layers and a weirdly sweet mayonaise.
 Maybe a tad too sweet - but it goes down beautifully with a large cup of black coffee.

 Yours as well?
 Go and find out.
 In any case, you will be stuffed after the meal.
 To relax, take a walk down International Avenue, leading through fenced-off residential areas where the families of the marines stationed down at the end of the road live.
 You are right in the center of Sasebo burger history here.

-Pondering this, you might have already arrived at the end of the rather short avenue.
-Actually, you wouldn't know it.
-After a wide cross street, the avenue continues.
-But on the traffic island on the other side of the cross street is a strange gold-painted torii, a gate resembling the ones you find in front of a Japanese shinto shrine.
-Only, that here a big round sign hangs inside the torii, announcing "7th Fleet Activity".
+Pondering this, you might have already arrived at the end of the rather short avenue running through the town of Sasebo.
+Actually, you wouldn't know it, but after crossing a wide intersection, the avenue continues.
+On the traffic island on the other side of the intersection is a strange gold-painted torii, a gate resembling the ones you find in front of a Japanese shinto shrine.
+Only that here a big round sign hangs inside the torii, announcing "7th Fleet Activity".
 It's quite a bizarre sight.
-Snap your picture quickly and vanish into thin air.
+But snap your picture quickly and vanish into thin air.

 In fact, the Navy has very little to do with the current burgeoning of the burger business.
-The obasan who runs the city's oldest surviving burger joint, Buru Sukai (aka Blue Sky but the name is displayed only in katakana letters), remembers the old times:
+The obasan ("middle-aged woman") who runs the city's oldest surviving burger joint, Buru Sukai (i.e., Blue Sky but the name is displayed only in katakana letters), remembers the old times:

-The burger the obasan prepared right in front of her customers at the Blue Sky was of a much more humbler size than the one at the Hikari, but filling nonetheless as a second helping on the same day.
+The burger the obasan prepared right in front of her customers at the Blue Sky was of a much humbler size than the one at the Hikari, but it was filling, nonetheless, if treated as a second helping to what you've just enjoyed at Blue Sky.
 She serves her burgers upside down - easier to eat that way, she said.
-Plenty of minced beef and vegetables in there - and she was right, the way she served it, it was rather easy to handle.
+Plenty of minced beef and vegetables in there - and she was right: the way she served it, it was rather easy to handle.

-That's not something you could say about the giant jumbos served at the Big Man, Sasebo's most famous burger joint.
-The Big Man's burgers come the closest to delicious old American handmade grease-burgers.
-They are a mess to eat - and they shoot you right into burger heaven.
+Easy to handle is not something you could say about the giant jumbos served at the Big Man, Sasebo's most famous burger joint.
+The Big Man burgers come the closest to delicious old American handmade grease-burgers.
+They are a mess to eat - and they shoot you right to burger heaven.

-It's a tiny shop, 10 seats, and you may have to wait a bit - but nobody minds.
+Big Man is actually a tiny shop, 10 seats, and you may have to wait a bit - but nobody minds.
 Plenty of people linger outside at any time of the day, for a half an hour or so.
-That's nothing compared to the time you have to wait for your food at their outlet in Tokyo's Ikebukuro district according to newpaper reports - there, chronically impatient Tokyo-ites line up for three hours to get their bite.
+That's nothing compared to the time you have to wait for your food at their outlet in Tokyo's Ikebukuro district according to newpaper reports - there, patient Tokyoite hamburger aficionados line up for three hours to get their bite.

-It was this Tokyo outlet, opened in 2005, that put the Sasebo Burger on the national map: the Japanese press went crazy about it and suddenly discovered a food which had been just a local specialty in a remote town.
+It was this Tokyo outlet, opened in 2005, that put the Sasebo Burger on the national map.
+The Japanese press went crazy about the Sasebo burger, suddenly discovering a food which had been just a local specialty in a remote town.

-The result being that Sasebo is now promoting itself as "Burger Town" and plenty of new burger joints are opening.
+The result is that Sasebo now promotes itself as "Burger Town" and plenty of new burger joints are opening.
 "If it says Sasebo Burger in some place's advertising, it means that they are new," the lady from the Buru Sukai commented dryly.